 What you make things mean will always determine if you’re going to hold yourself back or take action in spite of the fear of rejection or some other limiting belief.

 You don’t have to overcome your fear of rejection entirely.
-But in order to grow and take action, you need to be able to deal with and manage that fear when it shows up so that it doesn’t hold you back.
+But in order to take action and move forward, you need to be able to deal with and manage that fear when it shows up so that it doesn’t hold you back.

 Until the next time,